 University of Melbourne

 To apply for the undergraduate exchange program at Vanderbilt University, students must be nominated by one of Vanderbilt’s exchange partner institutions listed above.
-Students who do not attend one of Vanderbilt’s exchange partner institutions may contact Vanderbilt’s Division of Unclassified Studies to study at Vanderbilt as a transient student.
 Degree-seeking international students should contact the Office of Undergraduate Admissions.

 Accepted students will be admitted either to the College of Arts and Science or Vanderbilt School of Engineering, depending on the Exchange Agreement between Vanderbilt and the student’s home institution.
 Each student will be assigned an academic advisor to support their academic endeavors at Vanderbilt.
 Students may enroll in courses for which prerequisites are fulfilled and where seats are available.
 Students must also maintain a full academic load (12 to 18 US course credits) while at Vanderbilt.
 Please note: While the hosting schools will do their best to place students in the courses they selected, registration in all desired courses cannot be guaranteed.